Why do we still wear condoms? (After 5 years together)

 Like many couples, we experimented with different contraceptive methods.
 I (Lola) started with the pill, but within two weeks, I realized I was forgetting to take it almost every day.
 That clearly wasn’t going to work for me, so I switched to a contraceptive implant.
 It was supposed to be a convenient, worry-free option, but over time, I noticed a shift in my personality.
 I wasn’t exactly depressed, but life felt… muted.
 The colors weren’t as bright, my emotions felt dulled, and I just didn’t feel like myself anymore.

 After doing some research, I learned more about the effects of hormonal birth control on mood, personality, and even partner preference.
-Some studies suggest that hormonal contraception can influence who you're attracted to—and even change your perception of your partner when you stop taking it.
+Some studies even suggest that hormonal contraception can influence who you’re attracted to, and even change your perception of your partner when you stop taking it.
 That idea freaked me out.

-We also prioritize our health and try to be mindful of what we put in our bodies, so the idea of taking synthetic hormones for years on end just didn’t sit right with us.
-Ultimately, we decided hormonal birth control wasn’t for me, which left us with only one reliable, non-hormonal option: condoms.
+In general, we prioritize our health and try to be mindful of what we put in our bodies, we eat clean, no processed foods, etc. So the idea of taking synthetic hormones daily for years on end just didn’t sit right with us.
+Ultimately, I decided hormonal birth control wasn’t for me, which left us with only one reliable, non-hormonal option: condoms.

 So Why Do We Sometimes Wear Condoms and Sometimes Not?

-The second question we get is: If condoms are your only form of contraception, how do you sometimes go without them?
+This is where people get even more confused: If condoms are your only form of contraception, how do you sometimes go without them?

-The answer is simple: we use fertility awareness-based methods (FAM).
-Over the years, I’ve tracked my menstrual cycle closely and learned that my cycle is very regular—typically 28 days, sometimes 27 or 29.
+The answer is simple: we use something called “fertility awareness-based methods” (FAM).
+Over the years, I’ve tracked my menstrual cycle closely and learned that my cycle is very regular: typically 28 days, sometimes 27 or 29.
 Because of this, I can predict my ovulation window fairly accurately.

 We follow a conservative approach to natural family planning: we have unprotected sex only during the days when pregnancy is highly unlikely (days 1-8 and days 19-28 of my cycle).
 During my fertile window (around days 9-18), we always use condoms.
 This method requires consistency and attention to detail, but it has worked for us for four years.